davars/bandmon/README.md

 ## Installation

+Create a database to store results (or use bandmon-postgres.sql).

-Review project.clj, settings, init-db and modify them as needed for your setup, then run:
+Review project.clj and settings in core.clj.
+Modify them as needed for your setup then run:

     $ lein uberjar